2026 Renewal Process

 Installment Payments paid by credit card

-Please note that the online Renewal form now allows for registrants to choose the option to pay by installments directly through the system.
+Please note that the online Renewal form allows registrants the option to pay by installments directly through the system.
 When you reach the payment section of the form, you will be able to check the box which states “pay by installment”.
-When you select this option and enter your credit card information, you will be charged $341.26 immediately (installment of $301.71 plus credit card fee of $39.55), and four additional payments of $301.71 charged every 60 days after that.
+When you select this option and enter your credit card information, you will be charged $352.56 immediately (installment of $313.01 plus credit card fee of $39.55), and four additional payments of $313.01 charged every 60 days after that.
 For example, if you submit your initial payment on March 10, your credit card will charged on May 9, July 8, September 6, and November 5.
 You will be able to track your payments on the orders page of your registration portal.

 Installment Payments paid by e-transfer:

-Registrants may also make installment payments by Interac e-transfer.
+Registrants can make installment payments by Interac e-transfer.
 There is no processing fee to pay directly

 through e-transfer.
 Once you have completed the online Renewal Form, you must go to your online banking portal and